atkaridarshan04/Journal-App/README.md

 # Journal App

 ## Overview
-The Journal App is a Spring Boot-based application designed for managing journal entries with additional features such as user authentication, weather integration, and caching for performance optimization.
+The Journal App is a Spring Boot based application designed for managing journal entries with additional features such as user authentication, weather integration, and caching for performance optimization.

 ---